chrisadipascual/FontAwesome-Icons-Dropdown-Umbraco-Plugin/README.md

 https://fortawesome.github.io/Font-Awesome/cheatsheet/

 No copyright infringement intended.
-If this package violates any rights or you have feedback or suggestions, contact me at **chrisadi.pascual (gmail)** so I can take appropriate action.
+If this package violates any rights or you have feedback or suggestions, please raise an issue in this repo so I can take appropriate action.

-This project and its developer are not affiliated in any way with the Font Awesome team.
+**This project and its developer are not affiliated in any way with the Font Awesome team.**
 ---

 ### Acknowledgements